XRISM/Resolve observations of Hercules X-1: vertical structure and kinematics of the disk wind

 \xrism\ clearly resolves several spectral components in the Fe K band.
 A narrow Fe I K$\alpha$ line is strongly detected and the K$\alpha$1 and K$\alpha$2 components are partially resolved.
 Blueshifted absorption from the accretion disk wind is also present.
 The strongest feature is the absorption line of Fe XXVI (Ly$\alpha$1 and Ly$\alpha$2 components are observed), but Fe XXV absorption is also present, although much weaker than Fe XXVI.
 The ratio of these two transitions indicates a high ionization degree of the wind.
 For the first time, we also detect a narrow Fe I K$\beta$ emission line.
 Finally, all of this narrow spectral structure is super-imposed on a highly broadened Fe K complex known from previous Her X-1 studies \citep{Kosec+22}.

 All narrow components are broadened beyond the instrumental resolution of \xrism.
 This is expected considering the orbital motion of Her X-1 with a projected orbital velocity of 170 km/s \citep{Deeter+81}, which smooths all orbital-averaged spectra by this velocity width.
 Additionally, the narrow Fe I K$\alpha$ line is consistent with having at least 2 kinematic components, a very narrow one (with a width of $\sim100$ km/s) and a slightly broadened one (with a width of $\sim1000$ km/s).
-The origin of the components of the Fe I line will be explored in detail by Narita et al. (in prep.).

 Thanks to the very long exposure with \xrism, we are able to probe how the wind varies with time (and Her X-1 precession phase).
 To show this visually, we extracted data from the 3 Her X-1 orbits into separate spectra, and focused specifically on the Fe XXVI absorption line energy region.
 This is shown in Fig. \ref{FeXXVI_comparison}.
 The Fe XXVI doublet clearly varies from orbit to orbit.